carpentries-incubator/genome-mining/_episodes/03-antiSMASHdb-MiBiG.md

 ~~~
 {: .language-python}

-And visualize the content of the Species column:
+And visualize the content of the ocurrences grouped by species column:
 ~~~
-occurences["Species"]
+occurences
 ~~~
 {: .language-python}